maplibre/maplibre-gl-js/test/README.md

 npm test
 ```

-Note that for Linux you'll need to prefix test commands with `xvfb-run -a` for example `xvfb-run -a npm run test`
+Note that for Linux you'll need to prefix test commands with `xvfb-run -a` for example `xvfb-run -a npm run test`.
 Note that some tests rely on the built project and will not pass until you have run `npm run build-dist`.
+There are also some render tests that rely on the dev-build of the project, and they will not pass until you have run `npm run build-dev`.

 To run specific tests: